SteveChiru/LoveTranslation/README.md

-# LoveTranslation Java
+# LoveTranslation
-create a web to help understand hard words when translating something.
+Create a web to help understand hard words when translating something.
+Use Java language